felixstrobel/tryhackme/overpass/README.md

 /index.html (Status: 301)
 </pre>

-<i>Looking at it shows us a login form.
-With having a look on the source code we can see a `login.js` file which is loaded when the `body` element is loaded.
-When searching in the `login.js` file for a vulnerability we can recognize that the `SessionToken` cookie has to be set and there is no validation.
-We can open our webbrowser and open the developer console and switch to the Application tab.
-Under cookies we can create our own one and name it `SessionToken`.
+<i>This `/admin` directory contains a login form.
+Looking at the source code we detect a `login.js` file.
+When searching the `login.js` file for a vulnerability we can recognize that the `SessionToken` cookie has to be set to log-in.
+We can start our webbrowser, open the developer console and switch to the Application tab.
+Under cookies we can create our own and call it `SessionToken`.
 The value does not matter.
-Then we can reload the page and see that we are 'logged' in.
-The webpage shows us now a ssh private key.</i>
+Then we can reload the page and see that we are 'logged in'.
+The webpage shows now an ssh key.</i>

 <pre>
 -----BEGIN RSA PRIVATE KEY-----